-Our approach investigates the adaptation of the query clarity approach from IR to CF, as a basis for finding suitable predictors.
+Our approach investigates the adaptation of the query clarity technique from IR to CF, as a basis for finding suitable predictors.
 This involves finding a meaningful equivalence or translation of the retrieval spaces involved in ad-hoc IR (queries, words, documents) into the corresponding elements of a CF setting (users, items, ratings), in order to provide a specific formulation.
-After this, we test the effectiveness of the defined predictors by introducing and testing a dynamic variant of memory-based CF, in which the weights of neighbors are dynamically adjusted based on their expected effectiveness.
+Moreover, in order to validate any proposed predictor, we should consider a measurable definition of what neighbor performance means, in order to check the correlation between predicted outcomes and objective measurements.
+We further test the effectiveness of the defined predictors by introducing and testing a dynamic variant of memory-based, user-based CF, in which the weights of neighbors are dynamically adjusted based on their expected effectiveness.